 A recent Chittenden County I-89 2050 Study assessed the safety and capacity of I-89 and its Interchanges.
-The study provides the following insights:
+The study:

-- O Identifies existing and future multimodal needs. - O Develops and evaluates improvements. - O Examines transportation and land use impacts of new and expanded interchanges. - O Determines asset management and maintenance needs. - O Develop a multiyear, multimodal implementation plan for making recommended improvements.
+- O Identifies existing and future multimodal needs. - O Develops and evaluates improvements. - O Examines transportation and land use impacts of new and expanded interchanges. - O Determines asset management and maintenance needs. - O Develops a multiyear, multimodal implementation plan for making recommended improvements.